rust-lang/blog.rust-lang.org/content/crates-io-development-update-2026-07/index.md

 ## Svelte Frontend Migration Completed

-In our [January update], we announced that we were experimenting with porting the crates.io frontend from Ember.js to [Svelte](https://svelte.dev/).
+In our [January update](https://blog.rust-lang.org/2026/01/21/crates-io-development-update/), we announced that we were experimenting with porting the crates.io frontend from Ember.js to [Svelte](https://svelte.dev/).
 This experiment has concluded successfully: the new frontend reached feature parity, went through a [public testing phase](https://blog.rust-lang.org/inside-rust/2026/04/17/crates-io-svelte-public-testing/) in April, became the default at the beginning of May, and the Ember.js app has been removed from our repository.

 We designed this change to be invisible for our users, since the new frontend is a 1:1 port of the previous design and functionality.
 For the team and our contributors, however, it is a big deal: the frontend is now built on a more modern framework, which should make it easier for new contributors to get started.
 It also allows us to iterate faster, as the source code viewer above demonstrates.